SixArm/topics/topics/design-thinking/index.md

 4. Prototype: In this stage, designers create tangible representations of their ideas in order to test and refine them.
 This can involve creating physical prototypes, digital mockups, or other types of prototypes that allow the designer to test the usability and effectiveness of the solution.

 5. Test: In this stage, designers test their prototypes with end-users or customers in order to gain feedback and insights into how well the solution meets their needs.
 Based on the feedback received, designers can refine and iterate their prototypes until a final solution is achieved.

-Design thinking can be applied to a wide range of design problems, from product design to user experience design to organizational design.
-It is a flexible and iterative process that allows designers to stay focused on the user's needs and create innovative solutions that meet those needs.